shinken-monitoring/mod-glpi-helpdesk/README.md

 - create a ticket for the current host

 Requirements
 =============

   - Compatible version of GLPI Shinken module and GLPI version

       The current version needs:
        - plugin WebServices for GLPI

-       See https://forge.indepnet.net to get the plugins.
+       See https://github.com/mohierf/glpi_webservices to get the last version of the plugin.
+       This version has been modified to make it more consistent than the official one.

 Enabling glpi-helpdesk Shinken module
 ======================================

 To use the glpi-helpdesk module you must declare it in your WebUI configuration.